AnmolKamat/VTU5thSem/ME/README.md

 - ⭐⭐ Explain the role of entrepreneur in economic development.
 - ⭐ Market  , Technical , Financial feasibility
 - Barriers to Entrepreneurship
-- ⭐ Differenciate Intrapreneure and Entrepreneure
+- ⭐ Differenciate Intrapreneur and Entrepreneur

 #### Also Read
 - Stages in the development of the entrepreneurial process